- Research Article

 The Authors would like to thank the personnel at the Department of Medical Microbiology and Clinical Pathology, Laboratory Medicine, Region Skåne, Lund, Sweden.

 This study was supported by Region Skåne Research Funds.
+Open access funding provided by Lund University.

 Ethics approval and consent to participate